bhklab/GraphComm/README.md

 # Reproducing Original Figures
 ## Working in Code Ocean
 - If you would like to use the **exact** results used in the publication, those can be found in  `/data/GraphComm_Output`
-- To use the pre-saved models on the same datasets, simply clik the `Reproducible Run` button and CCI predictions will be generated in the results folder.
-- benchmarking figures can be generated using `LIANA.iypnb` and `CCI.ipynb` in the folder `/code/benchmarking`.
+- Navigate to the App Panel in the left Tab viewer, and select your parameters for running
 ## Working outside of Code Ocean
 - Please navigate to the Code Ocean Capsule and download the `data` folder
 - navigate to the code directory
-- execute the command `bash ./run` (this may require the creation of certain folders/changing of paths. the files `/code/predictions/train.py` and `/code/predictions/utils.py` will require the changing of paths. )
+- execute the command `bash ./run <dataset to run> <True/False for using presaved models/>` (this may require the creation of certain folders/changing of paths. the files `/code/predictions/train.py` and `/code/predictions/utils.py` will require the changing of paths. )

 # Generating new Predictions on new Datasets
 - Download dataset of choice into the folder `/data/`